-Other parts of our implementation plan include anti-bullying/kindness initiatives, in combination with social emotional learning.
-Students and parents alike benefit from an understanding of the differences between, and the overlap between peer conflict, mean behavior and bullying.
-Our district leadership team has a bulletin that addresses this.
+Other parts of our implementation plan include anti-bullying/kindness initiatives, in combination with social and emotional learning.
+Students and parents alike benefit from an understanding of the differences and the overlap between peer conflict, mean behavior, and bullying.

-4. Monitoring and Review
+3. Monitoring and Review

 "Conduct is continuously monitored to ensure code reflects current and emerging situations and are contributing to school safety."
-"Codes of Conduct are reviewed and improved in light of evidence gathered and/or relevant research and are revisited as part of a regular cycle of policy review."
+"Codes of Conduct are reviewed and improved in light of evidence gathered and/or relevant research is revisited as part of a regular cycle of policy review."

-The code of conduct will be reviewed yearly by various representatives of the school community including the PAC, student leaders and the staff, in order to monitor its efficacy.
+Our Code of Conduct will be reviewed yearly by various representatives of the school community including the PAC, student leaders and the staff, to monitor its efficacy.
 Teachers will engage in a similar process involving consultation with students in homeroom and BRICK classes.
-As a result of this consultative process, it will be determined whether any part of the school policy around conduct, behaviour and response requires review, including: the code of conduct itself, the RESPECT behaviour matrix, and the communication strategies.
+As a result of this consultative process, it will be determined whether any part of the school policy around conduct, behaviour and response requires review.

-Throughout the year, we continue to monitor student behaviour using a variety of information channels including core/curricular competencies, office behavioural support data, classroom assessment data, MDI-7 results and anecdotal data.
-Ministry and school-based parent satisfaction surveys will yield a further source of information.
+Throughout the year, we continue to monitor student behaviour using a variety of information channels including core/curricular competencies, office behavioural support data, classroom assessment data, MDI Grade 8 results and anecdotal data.
+Student Learning Surveys will yield a further source of information.

-Our school community will engage in a process to highlight our shared values and code of conduct with special emphasis on building a respectful culture including one that relates to respecting the school's physical school facilities.
+Our school community will engage in a process to highlight our shared values and Code of Conduct with special emphasis on building a respectful culture including one that relates to respecting the school's physical school facilities.
 This will allow us to embrace updated and current language to reflect our new school culture, while maintaining our rich culture of care and respect.

-5. Alignment
+4. Alignment